getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ## Account Details

-Sentry saves all changes in this section automatically.
+Sentry automatically saves all changes in the Account Details section.

 ## Preferences

+Unlike Account Details, the Preferences section doesn't automatically save all changes.
+Choose your changes in the provided dropdowns.

 ### Stack Trace Order